 Israel’s military says it has killed Hezbollah leader Hassan Nasrallah

-While Hezbollah has yet to comment, Israel says it hit the group’s leadership at their headquarters in south Beirut.
+While Hezbollah has yet to comment, Israel says it hit the group’s leaders at their headquarters in south Beirut.

-The Israeli military says it has killed Hezbollah’s leader Hassan Nasrallah in an air attack on Lebanon’s capital Beirut, although the group has yet to issue statement on his fate.
+The Israeli military says it has killed Hezbollah’s leader Hassan Nasrallah in an air attack on Lebanon’s capital Beirut, although the group has yet to issue a statement on his fate.

 “Hassan Nasrallah is dead,” military spokesman Lieutenant Colonel Nadav Shoshani announced on X on Saturday.